 Topic Last Modified: 2012-07-02

-Microsoft Office 365 for enterprises provides features that are accessible and usable for people who have special needs or disabilities.
+Microsoft Office 365 for professionals and small businesses provides features that are accessible and usable for people who have special needs or disabilities.

 By using the following keyboard shortcuts, you can navigate to links and controls in the Office 365 portal.

 Select the previous control or hyperlink

 Perform the action for the selected control or hyperlink